At DIG we want to make sure that we deliver a welcoming and enjoyable environment for all visitors.

 The lift to the first floor can only carry one wheelchair user plus an adult.

 We have one standard accessible toilet located past the admissions desk towards the back of the building.
 It is only accessible with a Radar key, however the admissions staff can give you access to it.
-This toilet has a left hand transfer space, support rails next to the toilet, emergency pull chord and accessible height sink with lever taps.
+This toilet has a left-hand transfer space, support rails next to the toilet, emergency pull cord and accessible height sink with lever taps.

 Guide and Assistance Dogs